jesusprubio/shodan-client/README.md

 ### `async searchTokens(query, key, opts)`

-Search Shodan using the same query syntax as the website and use facets to get summary information for different properties.
+Search using the same query syntax as the website and use facets to get summary information for different properties.
 This method may use API query credits depending on usage, please check the [API documentation](https://developer.shodan.io/api#shodan-host-search-tokens).

 - `query` (string) - Same than for `search` method.
 - `key` (string) - SHODAN API key.